caiocmb7/portfolio/2. (Computer Vision) - Vehicle License Plate Detection/README.md

 ### How to use the code:

-The code was built in Jupyter Lab, so we need to use it for some things in the code to work, such as creating directories, etc.
+The code was built in Jupyter Lab, so we need to use it for some things in the code to work, such as creating directories, pytesseract configuration, etc.

 This created class contains two proposed solutions: